tadomaitis/tilix-omni/README.md

 The editions on .json to match Omni pattern were done by [Thiago Adomaitis](https://github.com/tadomaitis).

 Based on [Dracula](https://draculatheme.com/tilix) and the Omni [Hyper](https://github.com/getomni/hyper-omni) version maintained by [Rocketseat](https://github.com/Rocketseat) and [Mayk Brito](https://github.com/maykbrito).

+Themes for other tools can be found [here](https://github.com/getomni).

 ## License